 Science - We will continue our topic on States of Matter and Earth and Space during the summer term.
 Following this, Animals and Living Things will be the two focus elements of our science learning.
 The children will be working scientifically through practical lessons to gather new knowledge for these concepts.
 We will also be venturing outside to take full advantage of the school's grounds to complete our fieldwork.

 History - This term, the children will continue to learn about the invasion of the Anglo Saxons and Scots after the Roman occupation.
 They will learn why, when and how they were able to conquer parts of Britain.

-Computing - E-safety, programming, multimedia, handling data and technology in our lives.
+Computing - E-safety, coding, multimedia, handling data and technology in our lives.

-Music – We are hoping that later in the year, the children will learn to play a brass instrument with a professional music teacher, Mr Keats.
-This will include a lesson every week and the opportunity to take an instrument home for even more practice!
+Music – During the summer term, the children will learn to play the ukulele with a professional music teacher, Mr Keats.
+This will include a lesson every week.

 P.S.H.E. - Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.